apache/flink/docs/dev/table/connect.zh.md

   'format.field-delimiter' = ',',         -- optional: string delimiter "," by default
-  'format.line-delimiter' = '\n',         -- optional: string delimiter "\n" by default 'format.disable-quote-character' = true,-- optional: disabled quote character for enclosing field values (false by default)
+  'format.line-delimiter' = '\n',         -- optional: string delimiter "\n" by default 'format.quote-character' = '"',         -- optional: single character for string values, empty by default
-                                          -- if true, format.quote-character can not be set 'format.quote-character' = '"',         -- optional: single character for string values, empty by default 'format.comment-prefix' = '#',          -- optional: string to indicate comments, empty by default
+  'format.comment-prefix' = '#',          -- optional: string to indicate comments, empty by default
   'format.ignore-first-line' = 'false',   -- optional: boolean flag to ignore the first line, by default it is not skipped